If you are looking for a permanent cure for eczema, you might have to be disappointed.

 THINGS WE DIDN'T LIKE

 Here is some bad news: not even doctors and dermatologists know the exact cause of eczema!
 But with ongoing research, we are close to the definite cause of this skin condition characterized by skin patches that become inflamed and become red, itchy and even cracked.

-Currently, we have to be content with some of the causes of eczema like genetics, abnormalities in the functioning of the immune system, or environmental factors.
+Currently, we have to be content with some of the causes of eczema like genetics, abnormalities in the functioning of the antibody, or environmental factors.
 Eczema could also be the result of defects in the skin while some dermatologists also believe that eczema results from activities that increase the skin’s sensitivity.

 1 – Skin Defects

 Skin defects have a genetic link, and they are responsible for some cases of eczema.
 The genetic abnormalities that cause eczema result from a defect in the filagrin protein located in the basal layer of the skin.

 The defective protein causes an abnormality on the skin barrier affecting the normal function of the barrier.
 Moisture is let out, and germs (environmental agents) get into the skin causing activation of the immune system.
 An activated immune system causes inflammation of the ski n around that area resulting in irritated skin.

 Also, regarding skin defects, the skin loses its moisture retaining abilities drying out easily making the skin susceptible to infections.

 2 – Environmental causes

 Most dermatologists recognize that the environment plays a big role in the development of eczema.
 Some of the environmental factors that trigger eczema include detergents, allergens, foods, dust, and animal dander.